AgrimArsh/QuantumUntangled/_posts/2021-02-07-Quantum-States-And-The-Bloch-Sphere-9f3c0c445ea3.md

 If you’ve made it this far, congrats!
 We have beautifully simplified our original conception of a quantum state into a nice, 3d representation.
 Our last steps are to come up with a general formula that now only requires 2 inputs instead of the current 3 to be able to plot two-level quantum states.

-We first recall the [spherical coordinate system](https://tutorial.math.lamar.edu/classes/calciii/SphericalCoords.aspx), which defines points based on their angle relative to the x, y, and z axes along with their distance from the origin.
+We first recall the [spherical coordinate system](https://tutorial.math.lamar.edu/classes/calciii/SphericalCoords.aspx), which defines points based on their angle relative to the $$x$$, $$y$$, and $$z$$ axes along with their distance from the origin.

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__y5mMUA3kC0XC3__8k3j5VUw.png">
     <figcaption></figcaption>
 </figure>

-Knowing that r = 1 (radius of a unit sphere is 1), we will represent the form of a quantum state we just derived in spherical coordinates to finally get a representation of the quantum state just in terms of its angles relative to the axis of the Bloch sphere.
+Knowing that $$r = 1$$ (radius of a unit sphere is 1), we will represent the form of a quantum state we just derived in spherical coordinates to finally get a representation of the quantum state just in terms of its angles relative to the axis of the Bloch sphere.

 With spherical coordinates defined as such: